Coreoz/Plume-admin/plume-admin-security/README.md

 # Plume Admin Security

-## General use
+## Plume Admin general use

-For general use, please check the [main documentation](https://github.com/Coreoz/Plume-admin)
+For general use, please check the [main Plume Admin documentation](https://github.com/Coreoz/Plume-admin)

 ## Creating my own permission workflow using Plume

-For general use [WebSessionAdmin](src/main/java/com/coreoz/plume/admin/websession/WebSessionAdmin.java) is provided, but you might want to add differents informations in your jwt token.
+For general use [WebSessionAdmin](src/main/java/com/coreoz/plume/admin/websession/WebSessionAdmin.java) is provided, but you might want to add other fields in your JWT token.
+This guide describe how to handle your own JWT token based session and how to secure your API: this way API endpoints you configure will require a valid JWT session in order to be accessed.

 ### 1. Create your own JWT object

-You'll need an object that implement both [WebSessionPermission](src/main/java/com/coreoz/plume/admin/websession/WebSessionPermission) and [WebSesssionFingerprint](src/main/java/com/coreoz/plume/admin/websession/WebSesssionFingerprint).
+You'll need an object that implement both [WebSessionPermission](src/main/java/com/coreoz/plume/admin/websession/WebSessionPermission.java) and [WebSessionFingerprint](src/main/java/com/coreoz/plume/admin/websession/WebSessionFingerprint.java).
 For example:

 ```java